isc-projects/kea/doc/guide/lease-expiration.rst

 In deployments where response time is critical, administrators may wish to minimize the interruptions in service caused by lease reclamation.
-Toward this end, Kea provides configuration parameters to control the frequency of lease reclamation cycles, the maximum number of leases processed in a single reclamation cycle, and the maximum amount of time a single reclamation cycle is allowed to run before being interrupted.
+To this end, Kea provides configuration parameters to control the frequency of lease reclamation cycles, the maximum number of leases processed in a single reclamation cycle, and the maximum amount of time a single reclamation cycle is allowed to run before being interrupted.